flanksource/docs/docs/canary-checker/tutorials/prereqs.md

 # Optional Prerequisites

-Canary Checker can integrate with Prometheous and ships with a few defined promethues service monitors.
+Canary Checker can integrate with Prometheus and ships with a few defined Prometheus service monitors.
 While not strictly required this guide explains how to install the optional dependencies.

 ## A Kubernetes Cluster

-This is pretty obvious, but first [install](https://github.com/flanksource/karina) a kubernetes cluster and ensure you are able to run basic `kubectl` commands to create pods, services, and that cluster DNS is functioning properly.
+This is pretty obvious, but first [install](https://github.com/flanksource/karina) a Kubernetes cluster and ensure you are able to run basic `kubectl` commands to create pods, services, and that cluster DNS is functioning properly.

 ## Metrics Server